A cluster headache is severe pain that on one side of the head. The pain comes and goes in groups called clusters.

 - Family history of cluster headaches

-- Often starts around the eye and spreads to the same side of the head
+- May start around the eye and spread to the same side of the head

 - Lasts 15 minutes to 3 hours

-- Often occurs at about the same time each day
+- May occur at about the same time each day, usually at night

 - Restlessness and agitation